Social enterprise getting excess food to hungry mouths

 “We’ve supported more than 130 social service agencies and community groups with their food programmes for vulnerable people, allowing them to use their financial resources for other projects.”

-The next round of Waste Minimisation and Innovation Fund grants will be open for applications in April 2018.
+The next round of Waste Minimisation and Innovation Fund grants will be open for applications from 1 September 2020.

 To find out more about KiwiHarvest, you can follow them on Facebook.